RULES MEDITERRANEAN EPIC 2024

-The MEDITERRANEAN EPIC by GAES is UCI XCS Class 1 mountain bike stage race, composed of 4 stages marathon (XCM).
+The MEDITERRANEAN EPIC is an UCI Hors Catégorie (SHC) mountainbike stage race, composed of 4 stages marathon (XCM).
 It is an individual competition, although it includes a specific category to be able to participate also in pairs.
 Elite UCI riders may only participate individually.

 The competition follows the technical and sporting norms of the UCI (International Cycling Union) mainly in the elite male and female UCI categories.